marlonhenrys/work-grouping/README.md

 ```
 ./genetic.py -p 4000 -g 30 -el 3 -rest 3 -mchance 0.5 -mswaps 1 -n 36 -s 6
 ```
 You will need a file called `rankings.csv` with preference values starting at the first row and first column.
 The value in row `i` will refer to the rating given to the `i`th participant.

-The columns are:
+Columns:
 - years old
 - years of experience
 - specialty (1-front-end, 2-back-end, 3-design)